tombracey/PuLP-Fantasy/README.md

 Price is simply equal to the constituency's existing majority according to the Rallings/Thrasher data.

-Rows with null values in Projected_Points are removed as they would create problems in the optimisation - this included the Speaker's seat and those Northern Ireland, which YouGov doesn't cover.
+Rows with null values in Projected_Points are removed as they would create problems later on with the optimisation - this included the Speaker's seat and those Northern Ireland, which YouGov doesn't cover.

-The resultant dataframe is exported to a markdown table [(transformed_data.md)](data/transformed_data.md) to review, before it's converted to a Python list of dictionaries.
+The resulting dataframe is exported to a markdown table [(transformed_data.md)](data/transformed_data.md) to review, before it's converted to a list of dictionaries.

 ### 2. Picking a Candidate for Northern Ireland